goodluck68/Picture_Repo/test2.md

 1. **Weight check**

-   Prefer the path with the highest WEIGHT.
+   Prefer the path with the highest `WEIGHT`.
 This attribute does not send to BGP neighbor

 2. **Local preference check**

-   Prefer the path with the highest LOCAL_PREF.
+   Prefer the path with the highest `LOCAL_PREF`.
 Default value is 100.

 3. **Local route check**